-In recent years, the funeral industry has seen a significant shift toward sustainability and personalized rituals.
+In recent years, the funeral industry has seen a shift toward sustainability and personalized rituals.
 As families look for more meaningful ways to say goodbye, wicker and willow caskets have emerged as a leading choice for those seeking an eco-friendly departure.
 Far from being a modern "trend," these hand-woven vessels represent a return to ancient traditions, blending artisanal beauty with a minimal environmental footprint.
 Whether you are planning ahead or making immediate arrangements, understanding the nuances of a willow coffin or a woven casket can help you make a choice that honors both your loved one and the planet.

 The Rise of the Green Burial Movement